 Sometimes, surviving family members contest a will’s instructions.
 In Georgia, such a challenge is made in the form of a lawsuit known as a will caveat.
 The lawsuit is filed with the clerk of court after a will enters probate.
 Until a will caveat is decided, all administration of the deceased’s estate is put on hold.
 This can become a financial issue for the family and potential heirs.

-At Adamson & Cleveland in Athens, GA, our will contest lawyers can help if you need to challenge a will or defend the validity of a disputed will.
+At Adamson & Cleveland in Athens, GA, our probate attorneys and estate planning lawyers can help if you need to challenge a will or defend the validity of a disputed will.
 Our attorneys will take the time to listen to your needs, explain your options and answer your questions every step of the way.
 At Adamson & Cleveland, we give you the one-on-one attention you deserve.

 Reasons to Question the Validity of a Will